Your permanent visa allows you to travel to and from Australia for 5 years from the date of grant.

 Needing to be overseas to care for a loved one or for work commitments by an Australian citizen spouse may be considered compelling.

 There is no hard and fast rule when it comes to compelling circumstances or showing significant ties to Australia.
 Each case will be judged on its individual merits.
-For the best chance at gaining approval, engage a suitably qualified migration agent to write a persuasive written submission on your behalf.
+For the best chance at gaining approval, engage a suitably qualified migration agent to write a persuasively written submission on your behalf.

 In order to avoid having to obtain a Resident Return Visa each time, you must become a citizen of Australia.

 One of the key criteria to become a citizen is that you will need to be a resident in Australia for 4 years and hold a permanent visa for at least 12 months.
 There are special exemptions to this residence requirement depending on your circumstances.
-For example there is an exemption for permanent visa holders who are married to an Australian citizen.
+For example, there is an exemption for permanent visa holders who are married to an Australian citizen.
 In this circumstance, you must only show that you had a ‘close and continuing association’ with Australia during the four years preceding your citizenship application date.
 The test for close and continuing association is similar to the tests for a Resident Return Visa discussed above.

 To see if you are eligible for an exemption or whether you meet the citizenship requirements, speak with a registered migration agent, or call us on (08) 7226 2225.